-At present water and a toilet for the disabled is being installed in the church and the Friends are giving a substantial amount to help pay for the works.
+Water has now been laid on to the church and a toilet for the disabled plus a kitchenette has being installed and the Friends are gave a substantial amount to help pay for the works.

 Alkham Valley Historical Research Group is made-up of volunteers and students lead by an archco-geophysicist researching the history and archaeology of the Alkham valley and details of their work can be seen on www.alkhamarchaeology.co.uk